Skip to main content

 For details on SUNK Pod Scheduler configuration and annotations, see SUNK Pod Scheduler.

-2. Create a Pod Template ConfigMap.
-ARC supports container hooks that allow you to customize the pod specification for job containers.
-Create a ConfigMap with pod templates in the arc/supporting/podtemplates.yaml directory:
+2. Create a pod template ConfigMap.
+ARC supports container hooks that let you customize the pod specification for job containers.
+Create a ConfigMap with pod templates at arc/supporting/podtemplates.yaml:

 arc/supporting/podtemplates.yaml